DSharpPlus/DSharpPlus/docs/articles/first_bot.md

 Now, once the bot connects, it will respond with "pong!" to each message that starts with "ping".

 But that will happen only once you connect, so how do you do that?
-You use the [ConnectAsync method](/api/DSharpPlus.DiscordClient.html#DSharpPlus_DiscordClient_ConnectAsync) of the client.
+You use the @DSharpPlus.DiscordClient.ConnectAsync method. of the client.
 You will need to `await` it, which is why you had to make an asynchronous `Main` method.

 ```cs